Medical Payments Coverage (MedPay): What It Is & How It Works

 1. You have comprehensive health insurance with low deductibles: If your health insurance already provides excellent coverage with minimal out-of-pocket costs, MedPay may be redundant.

-2. You live in a mandatory PIP state: Since PIP provides broader coverage including medical expenses, MedPay would be duplicative and unnecessary.
+2. You live in a mandatory PIP state: Since PIP provides broader coverage including medical expenses and lost wages, MedPay would likely be duplicative.

-3. You're extremely budget-conscious: If every dollar counts and you have decent health coverage, you might allocate funds elsewhere in your policy.
+3. You're extremely budget-conscious: If every dollar counts and you have solid health coverage, you might allocate funds elsewhere in your policy.

 When and How to Add MedPay to Your Policy